-The entrance fee to Ani Ruins is 15 Turkish Liras.
+Ani Ruins entrance fee is 15 Turkish Liras as of 2021.
 Tickets are free for children under the age of eight.
 Museum Pass Turkey is valid for the entrance to Ani Ancient City in Kars.

-Ani Ruins can be visited between 08:00 am and 7:00 pm between April 1 and October 1.
+Ani Ruins opening hours are between 08:00 am and 7:00 pm between April 1 and October 1.
 In the period between 1 October and 1 April, which is accepted as winter season, it closes to visitors at 5 pm.
 The City of Ani can be visited everyday of the week.